 Once you arrive at Crestones Base Camp on the first day, you will have the chance to unwind, shower, eat, and recover before setting out the following day.

-» At Crestones you will find a pretty simple but effective setup for hikers.
+Bunk Bed Rooms: At Crestones you will find a pretty simple but effective setup for hikers.
 In total there are 52 beds (mostly with rooms of 4 people on bunk beds).
 For each bed you will be given a locker to store your things as well as sheets, pillows, and blankets.

-» In addition, you will find 8 shared bathrooms throughout the lodge.
+Bathrooms: In addition, you will find 8 shared bathrooms throughout the lodge.
 While there are showers, note that the water will be very cold.
 Be sure to bring a quick dry towel if you want to shower as no towel is provided.

-» For food, they offer three meals per day and these need to be purchased in advance when you pay for your accommodation.
+Dining: They offer three meals per day and these need to be purchased in advance when you pay for your accommodation.
 Breakfast is served from 5:30AM to 8:30AM, Lunch from 12:30PM to 3:00PM, and Dinner from 6:00PM to 7:00PM.

-» Each day of the week has different Costa Rican inspired food options and there are vegetarian options available as well.
+Food Options: Each day of the week has different Costa Rican inspired food options and there are vegetarian options available as well.

-» Check in time is at noon and check out time is at 11AM.
+Check In Timing: Check in time is at noon and check out time is at 11AM.

 8) Cerro Chirripo Tour & Guided Hike